kltram/SimpleConsoleDrawingApplication/README.md

  					2. Start drawing on the canvas by issuing various commands
  					3. Quit
 ----------------------------------------------------
+# Software Requirement
 --------------------------------------------------------
-Software Requirement: JDK 1.8
+Java : JDK 1.8
 IDE : Any IDE (Eclipse/ Netbeans/ Myeclipse)
 --------------------------------------------------------

-Steps to run the commend line  program using any IDE (Eclipse)
+# Steps to run the commend line  program using any IDE (Eclipse)
 --------------------------------------------------------------

 Step 1 : Download the .zip file from google drive